Division of Adult Parole Operations (DAPO)

 DAPO uses Radio Frequency (RF) and Global Positioning System (GPS) technologies to monitor parolees.

-DAPO agents conducted 1255 compliance checks or searches as part of the 22nd Annual Operation Boo child safety project.
+DAPO agents conduct compliance checks or searches as part of CDCR’s Annual Operation Boo child safety project.